-A bicortical fracture occurs when the bone breaks completely through both sides (cortices) of the bone.
-If you think of the bone as a tree trunk, the fracture line goes through the bark on one side of the tree and all the way through the trunk and out through the bark on the other side.
+The radius is one of the two long bones of the forearm, extending from the elbow to the wrist.
+A bicortical fracture occurs when the bone breaks through both cortices (both sides of the bone).
+If you think of the bone as a tree trunk, the fracture line goes through the bark on one side of the tree, and all the way through the trunk and out through the bark on the other side.